Indoor Cat Care Guide

 What is the most important thing for an indoor cat’s happiness?

-Good indoor cat care comes down to three things done consistently: a measured feeding schedule that prevents obesity, daily active play that meets your cat’s predatory needs and a clean well-sized litter setup that gives your cat no reason to go anywhere else.
-Everything else is built on top of those three foundations.
+Good indoor cat care comes down to three consistent habits: a measured feeding schedule, daily active play and a clean litter setup.
+Everything else builds on those three foundations.